16. First Article: Fast, Disciplined Iteration

 Common anti-patterns

-- random edits between runs (change-introduced field blank or absent between runs),
+- unlogged changes between runs (change-introduced field blank or absent),

 - lost baselines (baseline-state field blank at run start),